-About Legal Aid for Fathers
+About Legal Aid

 Legal aid in the United States is delivered through a network of nonprofit organizations, law school clinics, pro bono attorney programs, and court-based self-help centers.
 Most legal aid organizations serve people with incomes at or below 125–200% of the Federal Poverty Level, though some programs have higher thresholds for certain case types.
 Legal Services Corporation (LSC)-funded programs exist in every state and handle family law, housing, public benefits, and consumer cases.
 Law schools often run clinics where supervised students provide free representation.
 Bar associations coordinate volunteer attorneys through Modest Means and pro bono panels.
 For fathers specifically, the most common legal aid needs are custody, child support modifications, paternity establishment, and protective order responses — all areas most legal aid programs handle.